 Receiving Water Analysis Since the SBPAT analysis is primarily applicable to wet weather and emphasizes land use as a prioritization metric, an additional layer of analysis was added to give emphasis to dry weather flows as well as impacts to receiving waters.
-The receiving water prioritization was based on catchment drainage, by producing maps showing 1) rankings of catchments based on the number of approved TMDLs in the waterbodies to which they drain, 2) rankings of catchments based on the number of 303(d) listings (without approved TMDLs) in the waterbodies to which they drain, and, for those Subregions that have them, 3) catchments that drain into "Areas of Special Biological Significance" (ASBS).
-Through work with &lt;sup>1 303d impairments resulting from legacy pollutants and natural and non-urban runoff sources were excluded from consideration, based on input provided by individual Subregions.

-each Subregion as well as discussions with the Water Quality Working Group, protection of ASBSs from urban stormwater runoff was identified as a high priority surface water quality concern.
+The receiving water prioritization was based on catchment drainage, by producing maps showing 1) rankings of catchments based on the number of approved TMDLs in the waterbodies to which they drain, 2) rankings of catchments based on the number of 303(d) listings (without approved TMDLs) in the waterbodies to which they drain (see footnote 2), and, for those Subregions that have them, 3) catchments that drain into "Areas of Special Biological Significance" (ASBS).
+Through work with each Subregion as well as discussions with the Water Quality Working Group, protection of ASBSs from urban stormwater runoff was identified as a high priority surface water quality concern.
 Not all Subregions contain ASBSs, however, so in those that do not contain them, only the first two maps were used to create a composite receiving water prioritization, with each given a weight of 45 and 20 respectively out of a total of 65 possible points.
 Catchments in Subregions that do contain ASBSs were prioritized by weighting all three maps 45, 20 and 35 out of a total of 100 possible points.
 The composite Receiving Water map created from this prioritization scheme is shown in Figure 2.
-Cumulative Prioritization A final composite map was created by combining the wet weather and receiving water maps (Figures 1 and 2) in order to arrive at a cumulative prioritization for catchments in the GLAC Region.
+Composite Prioritization A final composite map was created by combining the wet weather and receiving water maps (Figures 1 and 2) in order to arrive at an overall prioritization for all catchments in the GLAC Region.
 The wet weather and receiving water maps were given equal weight in this composite, and, as described earlier, catchments that were greater than or equal to 98% vacant and less than or equal to 1% impervious were excluded from the prioritization.
-Catchments were binned in quantiles and assigned a rank from 1 to 5, with 5 being the highest priority.
-This cumulative prioritization map is shown in Figure 3, with maps of each Subregion shown in Figures 4 through 8.
+Catchments were grouped into quantiles and assigned a rank from 1 to 5, with 5 being the highest priority.
+The cumulative prioritization map for the GLAC Region is shown in Figure 3, with maps of each Subregion shown in Figures 4 through 8.
 IRWM water quality targets are presented in Table 1.
-As stated above, these targets were calculated based on the goal of creating capture and treatment capacity for the /4" storm across the GLAC Region, excluding undeveloped catchments, and with an emphasis on high priority catchments.
-I able 1.
-IRWMP water Quality largets Management Capacity (AF) North Santa Monica Bay Upper Los Angeles River Upper San Gabriel and Rio Hondo Lower San Gabriel and Los Angeles Rivers South Bay Total Total 4200 14800 11500 14400 12600 57500 5 (highest priority) 1500 2500 1600 1700 2800 10100 4 1300 3400 1600 2600 3500 12400 3 600 2500 1700 2300 2900 10000 2 500 2900 2500 3200 1900 11000 1 (lowest priority) 400 3400 4100 4600 1600 14100 Table 1.
-IRWMP Water Quality Targets Excludes all catchments greater than or equal to 98% vacant and less than or equal to 1% impervious. &lt;sup>2 Stormwater capture capacity assumes (1) providing storage volume equivalent to runoff from the 0.75-inch, 24-hour design storm event, (2) designing BMPs to retain the captured volume to the maximum extent practicable via infiltration, evapotranspiration, or harvest and use, and (3) designing BMPs to provide effective treatment to address pollutants of concern for the remaining portion of the captured volume that is not retained.
-Projects deviating from these specifications may be demonstrated to be equivalent based on comparison of average annual volume captured and/or average annual pollutant load reduction for pollutants of concern.
-Pollutants of concern are defined as those pollutants expected to be generated from the land uses within the subwatershed and for which the downstream water bodies are impaired (TMDL, 303(d) listed).
+As stated above, these targets were calculated based on the goal of creating capture and treatment capacity (see footnote 1) for the 3/4" storm across the GLAC Region, excluding undeveloped catchments, and with an emphasis on high priority catchments.
+It should be noted that these targets do not take into account existing water quality projects.
+Due to the large number of potential existing projects, determining the benefits of existing projects and subtracting them from the overall targets is left to the discretion of individual Subregions.

+Management Capacity (AF/ 3⁄4" storm) 1 North Santa Monica Bay Upper Los Angeles River Upper San Gabriel and Rio Hondo Lower San Gabriel and Los Angeles Rivers South Bay Total

+Total 4200 14800 11500 14400 12600 57500

+5 (highest priority) 1500 2500 1600 1700 2800 10100

+4 1300 3400 1600 2600 3500 12400

+3 600 2500 1700 2300 2900 10000

+2 500 2900 2500 3200 1900 11000

+1 (lowest priority) 400 3400 4100 4600 1600 14100

+Table 1.
+IRWMP Water Quality Targets

+1The calculation of 3⁄4" storm capture capacity excludes all catchments greater than or equal to 98% vacant and less than or equal to 1% impervious.